aplazame/dotnet-sdk/README.md

 ### API Calls

-This assist you for craft a well formatted API request and decode the response back to PHP.
+This assist you for craft a well formatted API request and decode the response back to C# types.

 ```cs
 string apiBaseUri = "http://api.aplazame.com";